-Consider the peripheral operation of writing an EEPROM page is specified for a worst-case duration of 5ms.
-The current consumption profile of an EEPROM write operation at varying voltages is shown in Figure 2.
-As the device transitions through the Idle Write Wait Verify states, it can be inferred from the current profile that the operation completed by the 5ms mark and that it was not necessary to delay until approximately 6.5ms per the specification.
+Figure 2 shows the current profile for the common peripheral operation of writing a page to EEPROM.
+The manufacturer-specified mandatory wait period is 5ms, beginning about the 1.75ms mark.
+As the device transitions through the Idle Write Wait Verify states, it can be inferred from the current profile that the operation completed by the 4.75ms mark and that it was not necessary to delay until approximately 6.5ms per the specification.
+This 1.75ms differential is slack that can be exploited to decrease latency.

 There are a wide variety of peripheral devices with a correspondingly wide variety of completion determinism and current profiles.
 PACER introduces three methods by which the host MCU can estimate or detect early completion of peripheral operations while also minimizing computational overhead.
 Devices with highly deterministic timing respond best to the timing heuristic while those with variable timing respond best to current or charge heuristics.
 Through low-overhead early completion detection, PACER is able to decrease both latency and system-wide energy consumption.